Identifying Lower Class Limits: A full breakdown

 - Lower Class Limit: The lowest value that can belong to a particular class.

 These limits define the range of values included within each class.
 The difference between the upper and lower class limits of a class is called the class width.
-Understanding these limits is key to accurately interpreting and analyzing grouped data.
+Understanding these limits is key to accurately interpreting and analyzing grouped data And that's really what it comes down to..

 Identifying Lower Class Limits: Methods and Examples